SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 ### 3. KJV Onlyism
 - **Notoriety**: turns a blind eye to biblical language scholarship.
 Worships the creation rather than the creator.
 In denial of Daniel 12:4 which states that knowledge will be increased.
 Logically our English translations will increase in [accuracy](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) as well.
+    - [The Textus Receptus](https://sevenshepherd.github.io/24-reasons-esv-net-nlt/) was composed by a Catholic Priest named Erasmus.
+(KJV, NKJV).
+    - The TR was not historically received by all or even by Erasmus himself as there are 27 different and conflicting Textus Receptus’.
+    - Erasmus felt that the doctrine of *Faith Alone* was not supported in the bible in the simplistic way Luther proposed.
+    - Erasmus only used around 3 manuscripts to produce the severely anemic Textus Receptus.
+There are approximately 5000 mss of the Byzantine MT.
+So it’s not actually Majority text by methodology.
+    - Erasmus lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don’t exist in any Greek mss, botching the last 6 verses of revelation, the very place the bible warns not to get wrong! **Not Recommended**

 > "**99.8% of textual variants affect nothing**, most are spelling differences. there's different ways to spell John, there's different ways to spell Mary, they're not going to affect anything, but **the one-fifth of 1% that do affect things are the ones that scholars talk about**.
 The bottom line is it does not matter in some respects which New Testament you use because **no essential doctrine is jeopardized** by any of these textual variants" &mdash; [Professor Daniel B. Wallace, Ph.D., Executive Director, Center for the Study of New Testament Manuscripts](https://youtu.be/NikVdhp0YFs).